crypto-bug-hunters/bug-buster/README.md

 They are mostly held in the Web2 space, and, thus, rarely provide any form of payment guarantee to whitehats.
 As a result, developers are able to unfairly underpay whitehats, or even refuse to pay them.

-To solve this issue, we have developed BugLess—a trustless bug bounty platform powered by [Cartesi Rollups](https://www.cartesi.io/).
+To solve this issue, we have developed Bugless—a trustless bug bounty platform powered by [Cartesi Rollups](https://www.cartesi.io/).
-Running inside a deterministic RISC-V machine that boots Linux, BugLess accepts applications written in any major programming language[^1].
+Running inside a deterministic RISC-V machine that boots Linux, Bugless accepts applications written in any major programming language[^1].
 Through a friendly web interface, anyone can submit applications, and sponsor them with Ether to incentivize hackers!
 All major wallets are supported[^2].
 Meanwhile, hackers can test their exploits right on the browser, without even having to sign Web3 transactions!
 Once the hacker finds a valid exploit, they can finally send a transaction requesting the reward to be transferred to their account.
 If, however, no one is able to submit a valid exploit until a certain deadline, the sponsors may request a refund.

-[^1]: Some notable examples of programming languages that can run inside BugLess are C, C++, Python, Lua, JavaScript, and Rust.
+[^1]: Some notable examples of programming languages that can run inside Bugless are C, C++, Python, Lua, JavaScript, and Rust.
-[^2]: BugLess supports +300 wallets, such as WalletConnect, MetaMask, Trust Wallet, and Coinbase.
+[^2]: Bugless supports +300 wallets, such as WalletConnect, MetaMask, Trust Wallet, and Coinbase.

 ## Dependencies